wassemgtk/developer.github.com/content/changes/2015-05-26-repository-redirects-are-coming.md

 To learn more about repository redirects and how they will benefit your applications, be sure to check out the [original announcement][].

-To start enjoying repository redirects right away, just provide the following custom [media type][] in the `Accept` header:

     application/vnd.github.quicksilver-preview+json